Prenatal Art Therapy Journey

 Amanda Scott Art Therapy creates a space that brings together dreaming, creativity, art therapy and personal development.
-Amanda offers this through individual art therapy sessions in Melbourne and Creativity for Wellbeing group sessions in the Byron Shire, NSW or online.
+Amanda offers this through individual art therapy sessions and Creativity for Wellbeing group sessions in the Byron Shire, NSW or online.
 Amanda is a Masters Qualified Creative Arts Therapist registered with ANZACATA.
 See more about Amanda Scott Art Therapy’s services below.

 The creative process offers the opportunity to assess where you are at in your life now, to explore values and patterns of being, and to make choices around preferred ways of being moving forward.